top of page

 What clothing to bring?

 Remember we are in the Rocky Mountains and weather can be unpredictable and this is an outdoor event that can last upwards of 2 hours.
 Dress accordingly to the weather, a few items to wear would be; Warm socks and boots, dress in layers, a warm coat, toque and gloves.
+If you require foot or hand warmers feel free to ask.

 Can I bring my own Telescope ?